 5. Running Through Major News Events

-Either way, your execution cost skyrockets.
+Either way, your execution cost can rise sharply.
 Always check the economic calendar before hitting “go.”

 6. Ignoring Hidden Costs